TD99/YamlFileEditor/README.md

 ## Known Issues
 - **Formatting**: The library may not preserve the original formatting of the YAML content.
   However, it is possible to modify the dumper options to achieve a specific output format.
 - **Non-String Values**: The library treats all values as strings, which may cause issues with complex data structures.
+This will be addressed in future updates.
+- **Missing remove feature**: It is currently not possible to remove properties.
 This will be addressed in future updates.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.